 Freelancers are a good alternative because you only need to pay for the work being done, and you also don’t need to worry about providing them with benefits, which can cause your labor costs to skyrocket.

-And if you’re lucky, then you may be able to find someone living in a country where living costs are lower, meaning they will charge less for similar services.
+And if you’re lucky, you may find someone living in a country with lower living costs, meaning they will charge less for similar services.
 It’s a win-win!

 4. Referral & Affiliate Marketing

 One of the primary drivers of growth will be your marketing campaigns.
-However, paying for content and advertising time can cause costs to skyrocket, so it’s important to try and find ways to attract people to your business without having to spend a bunch of money.
+However, paying for content and advertising time can cause costs to skyrocket, so it’s important to try and find ways to attract people to your business without spending a lot of money.

 Two great ways to do this are referral programs and affiliate marketing.